 the name of the plan.

-See Administration of QDROs (U.S. Department of Labor) for details.
+See Administration of QDROs (U.S. Department of Labor; PDF) for details.

 Timing: The plan administrator should provide this information to the participant and alternate payee upon receiving a DRO from either the participant or alternate payee.